harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 In Harness, a pipeline can have one or more stages, and each stage can have one or more steps.
 Let's add the first stage to build and push the data science image.
 Choose **Build** for stage type and name this stage `Train Model`, ensure that **Clone Codebase** is enabled, and select the `mlopsgithubconnector` from **Third-party Git provider --> Connector**.
 The repository name should be automatically populated.
 Click **Set Up Stage**.

-In the following sections, we'll configure this stage and add more stages to this pipeline to meet the requirements outlined earlier.
+In the following sections, you'll configure this stage and add more stages to the pipeline to meet the requirements outlined earlier.

 ## Build an image, push to ECR, run security scan